Lramseyer/vaporview/README.md

 ![](readme_assets/marker.gif)

-There are two markers in vaporview: a normal marker, and an alt-marker.
+There are two markers in VaporView: a normal marker, and an alt-marker.
 To place the marker, simply click where you want it to be placed.
 Keep in mind that it will snap to edge if applicable.
 To place the alt-marker, either **Middle Click**, or **Alt + Click** where you would like to place it.
 The alt-marker will also snap to an edge if applicable.

 It should also be noted that signals can be selected by clicking on them, You can also use the **Up/Down** Arrow keys to move the selection.

 ### Next/Previous Edge

-To move the marker to the nearest edge _**of the selected signal**_, you can either click the control bar buttons, or use **Ctrl + Left/Right** Arrow (similar to how in the text editor, you can move the marker to a word boundary) Alternatively, Vaporview also supports the Verdi bindings of using **"N"** and **"Shift + N"** to go to the next and previous edge respectively.
+To move the marker to the nearest edge _**of the selected signal**_, you can either click the control bar buttons, or use **Ctrl + Left/Right** Arrow (similar to how in the text editor, you can move the marker to a word boundary) Alternatively, VaporView also supports the Verdi bindings of using **"N"** and **"Shift + N"** to go to the next and previous edge respectively.

 To move to the next positive edge or negative edge, you will have to use the control bar buttons.
 This only applies to single bit waveforms.